saadbinamjad/angular-image-slider/README.md

 ## Description

 This project is my tiny attempt to publish my first node package.
 I may not continue to support this package.
 But lets see!
+Let me know, if you want to have new features.
+Thanks.

 ## Installation